jeet404/jeet404/README.md

 ## 👀 I’m interested in Web Developement
 - 🌱 I’m currently learning How Websites build.
 - 💻 Expert in Computer.
-- Also I'm trying Beckend Programming, May be in future will become Full Stack Developer😁.
+- May be In Future, Full Stack Developer😁.
 - Part-Time Canva Designer.
 - I have better Expearience on Front-End.
 <br>